How to Create an Invoice: A Freelancer's Complete Guide

 Apply late fees if specified in terms.
 Give a final warning with a clear deadline before legal escalation.

 - Send a polite reminder — 3 days after the due date.
 "Hi, just checking if you received my invoice from [date]?"
+If you can see whether they opened a live link, you will know whether the problem is delivery or processing — adjust your tone accordingly.

 - Follow up firmly — 7 days after the due date.
 State the invoice number, amount, and original due date.
 Attach the invoice again.